Daniel J. Boorstin: Honors

-His book, The Americans: The Colonial Experience (1958) won the Bancroft Prize for best book on history.
-The Society of American Historians awarded Boorstin the Francis Parkman Prize for The Americans: The National Experience (1965).
+His book The Americans: The Colonial Experience (1958) won the 1959 Bancroft Prize.
+The Society of American Historians awarded Boorstin the 1966 Francis Parkman Prize for The Americans: The National Experience.
 Boorstin was awarded the Order of the Sacred Treasure, First Class, by the Japanese government in 1986.
 He received the Golden Plate Award of the American Academy of Achievement in 1986.
 He was awarded a Pulitzer Prize for writing The Americans: The Democratic Experience (1973).

 He was a member of both the American Academy of Arts and Sciences and the American Philosophical Society.

 He was inducted into the Tulsa Hall of Fame in 1989, and received the Oklahoma Book Award in 1993 for The Creators.
 He was posthumously inducted into the Georgia Writers Hall of Fame in 2023.

 He held twenty honorary degrees, including an honorary Doctor of Laws from the University of Tulsa and Doctor of Letters from Oglethorpe University in 1994.